gcesconeto/bis2bis-Test/README.md

   * Responds with `204` if deleted successfully,
   * Responds with `404` if the provided id is not in the database,
   * Responds with `422` if the provided id is malformed.

+## Tests

+Integration tests were created for every endpoint covering the happy & unhappy paths.
+To run them use `npm test`.

 ## Contact